How Caring for a Sick Child made me an Entrepreneur

 My daughter got to grow up with a parent at her side, and although she is not ”cured”, she is leading a very productive life as a social worker in the Colorado school system.

-If you want to connect further with me, I share information at our You Tube channel, on instagram reels, or on tik tok.
+My social profiles are yet another way to connect with me, and I do share information on our Facebook page, our You Tube channel, on instagram, and occasionally on tik tok.

 Cheers!
 Ciao!
 Happy Trails!